These are the Best Android Tablets in Summer 2021: Samsung, Lenovo, and more!

 Best for Most People: Samsung Galaxy Tab S7

 Samsung is pretty much at the top of the Android tablet game, which is why the Samsung Galaxy Tab S7 is also taking the second-best spot based on specifications and quality.
 It’s pretty much the same package as the Galaxy Tab S7, except in a considerably smaller package.
 Most of the internals are kept as-is, except we also now get an 11-inch LTPS TFT display (also at 120Hz, by the way) instead of a 12.4-inch AMOLED panel.
-Whereas the Tab S7 Plus was suitable to be used as more of a laptop replacement than an actual tablet at that size, the Galaxy Tab S7’s size is way more versatile and portable, and you can still use it with DeX desktop mode if you really wanted to.
+Whereas the Tab S7 Plus was suitable to be used as more of a laptop replacement than an actual tablet at that size, the Galaxy Tab S7’s size is way more versatile and portable, and you can still use it with DeX, which is Samsung’s desktop mode if you really wanted to.

 The same Snapdragon 865+ CPU, up to 8 GB RAM, and the same exact software are also in tow, with the only immediate difference being the smaller 8,000 mAh battery, which is partly due to the smaller display.